brienna/brienna.github.io/_posts/2017-07-13-swingworker.md

 You don't need to explicitly create these threads; they are provided by the runtime or the Swing framework.
 You just utilize these threads to create a responsive, maintainable Swing program.

-### Run a Swing program on the event dispatch thread
+### A Swing program runs on the event dispatch thread

 Like other standard Java programs, a Swing program starts on the initial thread.
 The initial thread could simply create the GUI itself, but this isn't recommended.
 For a Swing program, the initial thread's recommended job is to "create a Runnable object that initializes the GUI and schedule that object for execution on the event dispatch thread" [(Oracle)](https://docs.oracle.com/javase/tutorial/uiswing/concurrency/initial.html).